 The gatekeeper could also gradually provide information on the software and hardware features that are accessible to third parties for access, with details of any restrictions for using them.
 An alternative to the 'equivalence of input' principle is an 'equivalence of output' principle.
 However, we strongly believe that whenever possible, 'equivalence of input' is to be preferred, as an access-seekers 'output' depends on various factors, many of which are not under the control of the access provider.

 6.5.
-Non discrimination in choice architecture
+Neutral Choice Architecture